 Every time you buy new coffee jars or re-fill packets, you should ideally have a place in your kitchen to keep it.
 Some people prefer to buy dedicated coffee jars or containers.
 Others just use the coffee directly from the container it arrived in.

 Everything has its place, and sometimes tall containers are too high for the cupboard or storage unit.

 I have found that Nescafe's small-sized jar fits perfectly in my larder, and so it gets re-filled whenever I restock my household coffee supplies.
 All I do is transfer some of the new stuff into my coffee jar, leaving enough space for the spoon that I have found makes the perfect coffee every time.

-Once you have perfected your cup of coffee, why not make some fork cookies to enjoy along with it.
+Once you have perfected your cup of coffee, why not make some cake or fork cookies to enjoy along with it?